The Harvey Family

 ³ Rev. Daniel Lysons, Samuel Lysons, Magna Britannia, vol. 3 (Cornwall), General History: Extinct Gentry Families, pp. CXVIII-CLXXIV, London: printed for T. Cadell and W. Davies, 1806-22

 4 Priaulx, T. F., "The Old Lady of Rouge Huis", The Review of the Guernsey Society, 28 (1), Spring 1982, p.
-11; Kreckeler, D., The Brothers burial ground 1719-1948, Rue des Freres St Peter Port, Guernsey: Guernsey, 2008, Société Guernesiaise, Family History Section.
+11; Kreckeler, D., The Brothers burial ground 1719-1948, Rue des Frères, St Peter Port, Guernsey: Guernsey, 2008, Société Guernesiaise, Family History Section.
 Library File, Extracts from Le Vieux Registre of Alderney relating to Guernsey.
+The demolition of Rouge Huis house, which, along with thje nearby La Porte' is said to have once been part of the ancient Chapel of St Jacques, is documented in the Guernsey Press of March 20th, 1911, p.
+3.

 5 Thomas died at the age of nineteen, as a result of having spent the night out on a militia emergency, which turned out to have been a hoax.
 His beautifully written Mathematics workbook is in the Library collection.

 6 Map of St Peter Port, 1842, The Priaulx Library.
 An article from The Girl's Realm, "A Girl when the Last Century was Young: A Chat with Mrs Neve", in the Library's Guernsey Pamphlets XIII, a collection of offprints collected by Edith Carey (at LOC 050).
 This article contains interesting exterior and interior photographs of Rouge Huis house.
-It has often been surmised that the family was somehow connected with the Harveys of sherry fame, and this article does claim that Mrs Neve went to Bristol to finishing school at 15 because her father had relatives there.
+It has often been surmised that the family, with known connections to Falmouth, was also somehow connected with the Harveys of sherry fame, and this article does claim that Mrs Neve went to Bristol to finishing school at 15 because her father had relatives there.

 7Le Baillage, 13.08.1892.
 John Sullivan is sometimes referred to as Jersey's William McGonagall.